For More Information, Please Call Us Now! 317-640-9725

 Pass a written examination administered by IVY TECH.

-Pass a Practical Examination administered by Program Director with %100 competency
+Pass a Practical Examination administered by the program Director with 100% competency

 Please don’t hesitate to contact us today for additional information.